jonathonadams/zero-to-production/libs/server/auth/README.md

 # Backend Authentication Library

-TODO
+This library contains all modules and service to authenticate users and secure your REST or GraphQL API.

-## NOTE - Delete these first
+## UQT_UPDATE - Delete these after cloning the repo

 1. Delete the demo folder first.
-This is a simplified auth for the purpose of the demo website.
+These are simplified auth controllers for the purpose of the demo website, e.g. no email verification.
 2. Remove the references from the demo directory in the [index.ts](./src/index.ts) file.
 3. On the `User` model in the `core-date` library, change the unique value of the `email` property

+TODO

 ## Configuration Options

+TODO -> Document environment variables for Auth module TODO -> Sendgrid API Key, including template
-With JWKS or without (for guards).
+TODO -> With JWKS or without (for guards).
 With Refresh Token route or not

 ## Generate RS256 Private / Pub Key pair